anksu2024/asarraf.github.io/_posts/2020-11-28-linkedin-learning-notebook-feature-redesign.md

 ## My User Experience 10K ft.
 View:
 For the past couple of weeks, I have been pursuing a few courses on LinkedIn Learning, and I have a positive review on the platform.
 This article in itself is the manifestation of my learnings from the courses I enrolled in.

-> Before movinbg any further, please note that this article documents my opinions to make LinkedIn Learning a better self-development platform.
+> Before moving any further, please note that this article documents my opinions to make LinkedIn Learning a better self-development platform.
 Ideally, organizations give deep thought to the features to implement in order to facilitate the best possible User Experience.
 Nevertheless, in the real world, multiple technical, business, and financial constraints need to be respected leading to the prioritization of features that go live.

 ## Scope of this article:
 For the purpose of this UX case study, I will limit the scope to Note-taking functionality.